State of compliance

 The Law defines that authorization for the construction of direct lines shall be granted by the regulator on the basis of non-discriminatory, objective and publicly available criteria.
 The criteria have not been published by ERO yet, despite the deadline for their adoption having expired.

-Allocation of cross-border transmission capacities by KOSTT is subject to entry into force of the Connection Agreement with ENTSO-E. Until then, EMS will continue to perform capacity allocation without the consent of KOSTT (Case ECS 03/08).
+Allocation of cross-border transmission capacities by KOSTT is subject to the entry into force of the Connection Agreement with ENTSO-E. Until then, EMS will continue to perform capacity allocation without the consent of KOSTT (Case ECS 03/08).

 All customers are eligible to change their supplier in line with a procedure defined in the switching rules adopted by ERO.

-The Law allows electricity trading licenses issued in the other Parties to the Energy Community Treaty to be recognised in Kosovo* based on the reciprocity principle and in accordance with applicable trading, balancing and fiscal rules.
+The Law on Electricity allows electricity trading licenses issued in the other Parties to the Energy Community Treaty to be recognised in Kosovo* based on the reciprocity principle and in accordance with applicable trading, balancing and fiscal rules.

 Amendments to the Grid Code were adopted by the transmission system operator, with the regulator’s approval, transposing the Network Codes on demand connection and on requirements for generators.